-Angela Long is the author of the poetry collection Observations from Off the Grid and an upcoming collection of travel essays, Every Day We Disappear.
-Her multi-genre writing has appeared in numerous publications, from the Globe and Mail to Utne Reader to Poetry Ireland Review.
-She has even won a few awards.
+I’m the author of the poetry collection Observations from Off the Grid and a book of travel essays, Every Day We Disappear.
+My multi-genre writing has appeared in numerous publications, from the Globe and Mail to Utne Reader to Poetry Ireland Review.
+I’ve even won a few awards.

-In 2006, she graduated from the University of British Columbia with a degree in Creative Writing.
-She was 36 at the time.
-She became a (very) mature student after travelling the world for more than 15 years.
-During that time she learned how to plant trees, deep-fry donuts, survey for caves, harvest olives, clean toilets, throw pots and many other things that have nothing and everything to do with writing.
+In 2006, I graduated from the University of British Columbia with a degree in Creative Writing.
+I was 36 at the time.
+I became a (very) mature student after travelling for more than 15 years.
+During that time I learned how to plant trees, deep-fry donuts, survey for caves, harvest olives, clean toilets, throw pots and many other things that have nothing and everything to do with writing.

-After graduating, Angela didn’t sit still for long.
-She spent a year in India researching for her upcoming book.
-For several years she lived in a log cabin off the grid on Haida Gwaii.
-Next she moved to Hokkaido and taught English to the villagers of Ohtaki for two years.
+After graduating, I went to India.
+Next I lived in a log cabin off the grid on Haida Gwaii.
+Then I moved to Hokkaido and taught English to the villagers of Ohtaki for two years.

-Last year she completed a masters of journalism at Ryerson University.
-As part of her training, she spent the summer of 2016 working as a reporter for the Haliburton Echo, an award-winning community paper.
-In April 2018, she left Toronto in a Saturn Ion to meet the people creating local news in rural Canada.
-She’s still on the road.
+In 2017 I completed a Masters of Journalism at Ryerson University.
+As part of my training, I worked as a reporter for the Haliburton Echo.
+Last April (2018) I drove from Toronto to the Yukon to Cape Breton Island in a Saturn Ion to meet the people creating local news in rural Canada.
+I’m still on the road.